auth0/auth0-guardian.js/README.md

 	// Optional, for debugging purpose only,
 	// ID that allows to associate a group of requests
-	// together as belonging to the same "group" (in a wide sense)
+	// together as belonging to the same "transaction" (in a wide sense)
 	globalTrackingId: "{{ globalTrackingId }}"
 });
 ```